Students in IEP

 - orientation to campus and classes the first week upon their arrival

-- counseling services and health services at the Health Center on campus
+- health services at the Health Center on campus

 - the university offers student insurance which is mandatory for all international students, but is also accepting other insurances if it satisfies the criteria and if provided by a student’s scholarship